PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Approach

 \subsection{Self-Review}

-The self-review phase aims to eliminate false positives, i.e., spurious assertion failures that do not correspond to true inconsistencies.
-To this end, this phase again reuses the prompt template from \S\ref{sec:approach_inference_main}, with adaptations specific to the review tasks.
-Specifically, the LLM is cast as a code reviewer and instructed to analyze failing assertions by cross-referencing NL artifacts, code changes, and observed runtime behavior.
-The contextual information is augmented with execution logs and error reports produced by the orchestrator.
-For each failing assertion, the LLM produces a verdict, i.e., true positive or false positive, along with a justification grounded in the available evidence.
-In case of a false positive, \patchguru prompts the LLM to propose concrete enhancements to the oracle.
+Once assertions are violated during execution, \patchguru enters the self-review phase to determine whether these violations correspond to true inconsistencies (i.e., bugs) or false positives arising from incomplete or incorrect oracles.
+Specifically, for each failing assertion, \patchguru invokes an LLM-as-a-judge with a self-review prompt (summary in Table~\ref{tab:prompt-summary}; full template in~\cite{online_appendix}) that instructs it to analyze the NL artifacts, code context, code changes, and execution report to provide a verdict of either true positive or false positive, along with a detailed explanation supporting the verdict.
+In case of a false positive, \patchguru also prompts the LLM to propose concrete enhancements to the oracle.
 In case of a true positive, \patchguru raises a warning to notify developers of the detected inconsistency and generates a validation report that summarizes the findings.
-For the example in Figure~\ref{fig:example}, the LLM identifies that the assertion failure arises from the post-patch code's case-sensitive handling of file URLs, which contradicts the developer's intent.
-Thus, the LLM concludes that this failure represents a true inconsistency (i.e., a bug) and provides a detailed explanation as illustrated in the ``Self-Review'' section of Figure~\ref{fig:example}.
-This process repeats until a true inconsistency is confirmed or all false positives are resolved, with a fixed upper bound on review iterations to ensure termination.
+For instance, in Fig.~\ref{fig:example}, the LLM identifies that the assertion failure arises from the post-patch code's case-sensitive handling of file URLs, which contradicts the developer's intent.
+Thus, the LLM identifies the failure as a true inconsistency, i.e., a bug, and provides a detailed explanation.